tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/操作指南/管理服务/服务状态_intl_en.md

 ![](https://main.qcloudimg.com/raw/12c9e198bd534098a84e6b89ce9f1df8.png)
 ![](https://main.qcloudimg.com/raw/8955aa65869661cd2422b0195290844f.png)
 5. **Service Summary** displays the current overall status of the service.
 6. **Role List** displays the service deployment status of each role of the current service component.
 You can click a **node IP** to view the monitoring metrics and their statistical rules of the current node.
-Six metrics are displayed by default, and up to 12 metrics can be displayed.
+Six metrics are displayed by default.
 ![](https://main.qcloudimg.com/raw/5502b61780676857e2a9a2ce941aa80f.png)
 7. After entering a node page, you can click **Set Metric** to customize the displayed metrics.
 >!